$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: From -nets back to -terms

 During reduction of \mbox{$\Delta I$-} and \mbox{$\Delta K$-Nets}, replicators can combine into \textit{replicator trees}.
 A replicator tree is a subnet containing only replicator agents such that each one's principal port is connected to an auxiliary port of another, except for the tree's \textit{root} replicator.
-In general, replicators that belong to the same tree cannot be merged during reduction because they may be paired.
+In general, replicators that belong to the same tree cannot be merged during reduction because they may be paired with other replicators elsewhere.
 However, if consecutive replicators in a replicator tree are known to be unpaired, they can be safely merged together. \emph{Unpaired replicator merging} is a canonicalization rule present in both \mbox{$\Delta I$-} and \mbox{$\Delta K$-Nets}.
-Additionally, in the \mbox{$\Delta K$-Nets} system, it is possible to eliminate unpaired replicators' auxiliary ports which are connected to erasers (\emph{partial unpaired replicator decay}).
-If all auxiliary ports of a replicator are connected to erasers, the entire replicator (regardless of its status) is erased and replaced by an eraser (\emph{complete replicator decay}).
-If, as part of partial unpaired replicator decay, an unpaired replicator is left with a single auxiliary port with a level delta of zero, it is replaced by a wire, as it is equivalent to one.
-These \emph{replicator decay} rules are \mbox{$\Delta K$-Nets} canonicalization rules.
+Additionally, in the \mbox{$\Delta K$-Nets} system, it is possible to eliminate unpaired replicators' auxiliary ports which are connected to erasers---a canonicalization rule called \emph{unpaired replicator decay}.
+As part of unpaired replicator decay, if an unpaired replicator is left with a single auxiliary port with a level delta of zero, it is replaced by a wire, as it is equivalent to one.
+This canonicalization rule is applied to all unpaired replicators as part of the erasure canonicalization step.
+It can also be lazily applied to the involved unpaired replicator, immediately before the fan replication, replicator replication, and aux fan replication rules.